BredikMatej/Bredik_96682_feippds/Barbershop/README.md

 The barbershop problem is a classic synchronization problem in parallel programming that involves managing a set of resources that are shared among multiple threads or processes.
 The problem is based on a hypothetical scenario in which a barber operates a barbershop with a limited number of chairs for waiting customers.
+The barbershop problem involves two main complications.
+Firstly, there is a possibility of a race condition occurring when the barber falls asleep while a customer is waiting to get a haircut.
+Secondly, there is a potential issue when two customers arrive simultaneously, and there is only one available seat in the waiting room, causing a conflict over who gets to sit in the seat, as only one customer can occupy the chair at a time.[1,2]

 ## How to run
 All you need to successfully run this implementation is to install fei.ppds package for python like so: